 Most of the best resorts in Mirissa are located a little out of town, further along the coast towards either Weligama or Kamburugamuwa.
 The cheaper hotels in Mirissa are located on the north side of the main road, along one of the many small alleys.
 Most are just a few minutes walk from the beach.
 The most luxury hotels in Mirissa are more tucked away out of town along the beach, but they are still only a short tuk-tuk ride away from Mirissa town.

 Mirissa beach is one of the most popular beaches in Sri Lanka to go surfing.
 Particularly the western end of the bay near Weligama beach has bigger waves which makes it perfect for surfing.
 You can rent a surfboard at one of the surf shacks for around 400 LKR per hour.
 Or you can take surf lessons if you’re new to surfing.
 The best time for surfing in Mirissa is between November and March when the surf conditions are optimal.

 Snorkeling at Turtle Bay

-Because the water is very clear at Mirissa beach it makes it perfect to go snorkeling around the small reefs and rocks.
+Because the water is very clear at Mirissa beach it is a perfect place to go snorkeling.
+There is plenty of reef and rocks near the coast of Mirissa beach where marine life can be seen.
 The right side of Mirissa beach is the best spot for snorkeling.
 You can spot many species of marine life and lots of turtles!